ncuskey/silver-umbrella/codemap.md

 ### Current State
 - Single-page application with tabbed interface
-- Demo dictionary packs with Hunspell integration capability
+- Demo dictionary packs with LanguageTool integration
 - LanguageTool grammar checking with proxy API
 - Client-side only (no backend integration)
 - Responsive design with mobile support